Roundup · Updated: August 2026

 Pro

-Genuinely free, set up in two minutes, and it never posts, so there is zero ToS risk.
+Genuinely free to start, set up in two minutes, and it never posts, so there is zero ToS risk.

 Con